saifhaq/alma/README.md

 - Multi-device benchmarking.
 Currently `alma` only supports single-device benchmarking, but ideally a model could be split across multiple devices.
 - Integrating conversion options beyond PyTorch, e.g. HuggingFace, JAX, llama.cpp, etc.
+- Support multiple inputs to a model.
+Currently the implementation assumes each model will be fed only one input tensor, however this is not always the case.
+The forward calls should be generalised to support multiple inputs to the forward calls.

 ## How to contribute: